 - PDF Save Location – the location where the generated report will be saved.

-After configuring these properties, click the “” button to reload the “” report fields so that the fields from Ntgrif are mapped to the CDESK fields.
+After configuring these properties, click the Reload report fields button so that the fields from Ntgrif are mapped to the CDESK fields.

 The following CDESK fields can be included in the print report: